dimitri4d/LearningMeteor-TodoApp/README.md

 # LearningMeteor-TodoApp
-Todo example app built using Meteor with React as the view library
+Todo example app from the Meteor official tutorial with React as the view library